William Bonin: Early life

-In 1959, Bonin attended middle school adjacent to Coventry High School.
-Despite showing a strong aptitude for math and science, he had otherwise mediocre grades.
-In late 1960, the family faced the prospect of foreclosure, and Bonin's mother kicked their father out of the home, winning custody of the siblings.
-The parents reconciled however, after their father was offered lucrative employment as a machinist in Downey, California.
+In 1959, Bonin attended a middle school in Coventry, Connecticut.
+He showed skills in math and science, but had otherwise mediocre grades.
+In late 1960, his family faced foreclosure, and Bonin's mother kicked his father out of the home, then won custody of the siblings.
+The parents reconciled, however, after their father was offered lucrative employment as a machinist in Downey, California.
 In early 1962, they purchased a tract home in nearby Torrance.